Adaptive generalized measurement for unambiguous state discrimination of quaternary phase-shift-keying coherent states: Experiment

-Furthermore, we evaluate error probabilities in Fig.~\ref{exp_error}(a) and (b).
-Experimental results and theoretical predictions under the experimental condition are shown by filled circles and dashed lines.
-A few discrepancies are observed between the theory and the experimental results which is caused by instabilities of the interference at the displacement operation.
-The shaded regions in Fig.~\ref{exp_error}(b) correspond to the predicted error probabilities when using a heterodyne measurement that is set to attain probabilities of conclusive results that are above the ones attained by the photon detection scheme corresponding to the filled circles in Fig.~\ref{exp_success}.
+Furthermore, we evaluate error probabilities in Figs.~\ref{exp_error}(a) and (b).
+Experimental results and theoretical predictions under the experimental condition are shown by circles and dashed lines.
+A few discrepancies are observed between the theory and the experimental results.
+These discrepancies, as well as the large error bars, are likely due to instability of the interference at the displacement operation.
+As can be seen from Fig.~\ref{theory_success_error}, even small changes in this parameter can have a big effect on the error probability.
+Our setup has, without recalibration of the visibility, a variation of the visibility within $0.2\%$ due to polarization drift and unpredictable environmental noises.
+The red and green lines in Fig.~\ref{exp_error} correspond to the predicted error probabilities when using a heterodyne measurement that is set to attain probabilities of conclusive results equal to those attained by the photon detection scheme with $M=10$ and $M=4$ corresponding to the solid lines in Fig.~\ref{exp_success}.
+Throughout the paper, we calculate the performance of the ideal ($100\%$ efficient) heterodyne measurement for the comparison to our experimental results.
 For the heterodyne measurement, the USD is emulated by applying thresholding in phase space and subsequently post processing the obtained outcomes.
 The POVM for inconclusive results can be represented as $\hat{\Pi}_{?}=\int_{{x,p}\in\mathcal{S}}\ket{x}\bra{x}\otimes\ket{p}\bra{p}dxdp$ for some region $\mathcal{S}$ of phase space.
 There exists a trade-off between the probabilities associated with errors and conclusive results and therefore the post processing is optimized such that the error probability is minimized while achieving a certain probability for a conclusive result.
-We adapt a linear thresholding approach for simplicity, where the POVM is $\hat{\Pi}_{?}=\int_{-x_{th}}^{x_{th}}\int_{-p_{th}}^{p_{th}}\ket{x}\bra{x}\otimes\ket{p}\bra{p}dxdp$ and $x_{th}=p_{th}$.
+We adapt a linear thresholding approach for simplicity, where the region is chosen to be $\mathcal{S}= \{(x,p) |\ |x| < x_{th} \lor |p| < p_{th}\}$ and $x_{th}=p_{th}$.
 More advanced post processing can be performed by numerically optimizing the region $\mathcal{S}$, but the improvement over the linear thresholding strategy is very small \cite{Sych_2010,Becerra2013}.
+Further mathematical description regarding the implementation of the USD with the heterodyne measurement is given in Appendix \ref{app:hetero_USD}.
 Our adaptive measurement strategy shows a clear improvement of the error probability over the conventional simple protocol with $M=4$ for all $|\alpha|^2$, and moreover, it beats the heterodyne strategy in the low photon number regime up to approximately $|\alpha|^2=2.5$.
+Beating the heterodyne strategy in the higher photon number regime is also possible by installing state-of-the-art photon detectors with a high detection efficiency \cite{Marsili2013}.
+A further discussion for the performance in various detector efficiency conditions is provided in Appendix \ref{app:EAVDEC}.